 Recitation—Students recite Scripture together.
 We focus on one Bible passage for 8 weeks, and this passage is also recited together in the Lunch Assembly.
 Each week students are invited to prepare a short poem, Bible verse, or passage of interest to recite for the class.

 Nature Study—Students take nature walks outside and also observe and study objects from nature brought to class by the teacher.
 Students are encouraged to bring specimens from nature for study also.
 We study the specimens through discussion, nature journaling, and interaction with the object.
 Students explore various parts of nature and their environment through observations based on rotating themes.

 Families are required to supply the following items:

-- a three-ring binder for hymns, scriptures, and paintings (1″-2″)
+- Three-ring binder for hymns, scriptures, and paintings (2″–2.5″)

-- pencils and erasers in pencil pouch
+- Pencils and erasers in pencil pouch

-- colored pencils and sharpener
+- Colored pencils and sharpener

-- sun hat (suggested)
+- Sun hat